codethread/learn-you-a-javascript-for-great-good/01-intro/README.md

 ```

 `module` is an `Object` ([what is an object?](./02-basic-built-ins/README.md#objects)) given to us by `node` runtime (more on this later sections), with a property `exports` which we can modify to, as the name implies, 'export' code from one 'module' to another.
-So inside of `./index.js` we have now 'exported' our data by assigning `module.export` to be the value of of `var helloWorld`.
+Inside of `./index.js` we have now 'exported' our data by assigning `module.export` to be the value of of `var helloWorld`.
 You could think of `module.export` as like calling `return` inside the file as though the whole file were a function (which it actually is as, again, we'll see in later sections).

 Once we have something 'exported', we can 'import' it.
 Go to `./index.spec.js` and you will see: